ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 In our scenario we will configure the security groups to enable the required ports and protocols.

-On the *VPC Infrastructure* menu, select "Security groups" and then "New security group".
+On the *VPC Infrastructure* menu, select "Security groups" and then "Create +".

-**Application Security Group - app_sg**
+**Application Security Group - app-sg**

 - Add an inbound rule to allow all tcp access on port 22 for SSH access to the VSIs.
 - Add an inbound rule to allow all tcp access on port 80 for HTTP access to the web application.